ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/laptops-and-desktops/system76-auto/setup.md

 ```console
 multipass launch 20.04 --name u20-32 --cpus 32 --disk 250G --memory 32G
 ```
+{{% notice Tip %}}

-You can configure different values or CPUs, disk space, and memory, but the more resources you use the faster the builds will complete.
+You can adjust the configuration of the setup, by changing the number of CPUs, disk space size, and the allotted memory.
+The more resources you use however, the longer the builds will take to complete.
+{{% /notice %}}

 Start a bash shell in the Ubuntu 20.04 VM: